Honey, I Shrunk the Kids: Soundtrack

-After years of unreleased, James Horner's soundtrack to the film was made available by Intrada Records on March 6, 2009.
+After years of being unreleased, James Horner's soundtrack to the film was made available by Intrada Records on March 6, 2009.
 The song that Amy dances to in the kitchen is "Turn It Up" by Nick Kamen, written by Jeffrey Pescetto and Patrick DeRemer.

 The soundtrack was limited to a 3,000-copy release.
 Horner's main title music incorporates cues from the score by Nino Rota for Federico Fellini's film Amarcord (1973) and Raymond Scott's piece "Powerhouse B" (1937), the latter often referenced in Carl Stalling's Warner Bros. cartoon scores.
 Scott's piece was used without payment or credit, leading his estate to threaten legal action against Disney.
 Disney paid an undisclosed sum in an out-of-court settlement and changed the film's cue sheets to credit Scott.
 Horner's main title music underscores all the major moments involving Szalinski's technology.

 Horner produced the record with longtime engineer Simon Rhodes.
 It was performed by the London Symphony Orchestra.